-513. Grenada did not yet have a review and supervision mechanism under the transparency framework for the year in review.
+521. In the prior years' peer review reports, it was determined that Grenada did not yet have a review and supervision mechanism for past rulings under the transparency framework.
+Therefore, Grenada was recommended to put in place a review and supervision mechanism as soon as possible.
 Grenada is discussing the implementation of a revision and supervision mechanism for ensuring implementation of the transparency framework.